Skip to Main Content

 Roe was a Northfield newspaper editor and publisher.
 His collection includes data on the 1876 robbery of the Northfield bank by the James and Younger brothers.

-MNHS call number: See the finding aid in the library (P451).
+MNHS call number: See the finding aid in the library or use the scanned PDF (P451).

 George C. Clapp and Family Papers.